flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 The tool detects which leaked objects are culprits, so you know where to focus.

-For example, out of four not-GCed leaks on this diagram, only one is culprit, because, when it is fixed and gets GCed, the objects it referenced, will be also GCed:
+For example, out of four not-GCed leaks on this diagram, only one is culprit, because, when the object is fixed and gets GCed, the objects it referenced, will be also GCed:

 ```mermaid